 Section 1.
-RC NOW Committees: Communications Chair shall be responsible for a) creating/maintaining RC NOW’s social media, such as a Facebook page and the website; emailing members of meetings and cancellations of meetings, as well as other updates when needed. b) Legislative Committee Chair is responsible for updating the membership of legislation affecting women and women’s issues.
-Also, to update the membership on any new CA NOW platform concerns/findings.
+RC NOW Committees: Communications Chair shall be responsible for creating/maintaining RC NOW’s social media, such as a Facebook page and the website; emailing members of meetings and cancellations of meetings, as well as other updates when needed.
+Legislative Committee Chair is responsible for updating the membership of legislation affecting women and women’s issues the membership on any new CA NOW platform concerns/findings.
 Endorsement Committee Chair is responsible for providing appropriate forms to a candidate seeking our endorsement and assisting candidates through the endorsement process.

 Section 1.
 Voluntary Dissolution: The following rules apply in order to dissolve a chapter.
-If the board recognizes that there are no volunteers/members to resume the chapter’s duties after current officers’ term limits are up, or they want to resign, the membership will be advised via email.
-During the next general meeting, board and members can approve the dissolution of the chapter.
+If the Board recognizes that there are no volunteers/members to resume the chapter’s duties after current officers’ term limits are up, or they want to resign, the membership will be advised via email.
+During the next general meeting, the Board and members can approve the dissolution of the chapter.

 Section 2.
 Remaining assets: Upon the dissolution of the chapter, all its debts shall be paid and its affairs settled.
 All remaining assets shall be distributed to CA NOW as determined at the time of dissolution by the RC NOW Board in its sole discretion.

 Section 1.
-The following rules apply to officers, committee chairs (known as RC Leaders), and members: A) All messages specifically labeled “private” or “confidential” shall not to be disclosed or shared with others.
+The following rules apply to officers, committee chairs (known as RC Leaders), and members: A) All messages specifically labeled “private” or “confidential” shall not be disclosed or shared with others.
 B) Bad faith or abusive messages or messages that are harmful to the organization will not be tolerated.
-C) Any behavior on social media that does not adhere to CA NOW’s social media policy (found elsewhere on RCNOW’s website) will not be tolerated and will be referred to the Grievance Committee for review.
+C) Any behavior on social media that does not adhere to CA NOW’s social media policy (found elsewhere on RC NOW’s website) will not be tolerated and will be referred to the Ad Hoc Conflict Resolution Committee for review.

 Section 1.
 While all members have the right to free speech, all members and guests are expected to act professionally, respecting the personal rights and dignities of all individuals to create a productive and inclusive environment.
 There will be zero tolerance for bullying, yelling, rudeness, harassment, or retaliation.
-Any member who participates in the restriction of a person’s free speech – or in any of the zero-tolerance behaviors detailed above – will be in violation of these bylaws and will be referred to the Grievance Committee.
+Any member who participates in the restriction of a person’s free speech – or in any of the zero tolerance behaviors detailed above – will be in violation of these Bylaws and will be referred to the Ad Hoc Conflict Resolution Committee.